btlghrants/kanban-homework/README.md

     - it provides the wiring to rough-in a lightweight / "mock" / back-end API (API Routes: https://nextjs.org/docs/pages/building-your-application/routing/api-routes)

-- Create small commits as you go:

-- Implement drag-and-drop functionality using react-beautiful-dnd or dnd-kit.
+- ✅ Implement drag-and-drop functionality using react-beautiful-dnd or dnd-kit.
   - will NOT be using react-beautiful-dnd since it's GitHub page says it is deprecated / unsupported and will be archived on GH on 30 April 2025, so..
   - this project uses dnd-kit!

-- Form validation using zod for adding/editing tasks.
+- ✅ Form validation using zod for adding/editing tasks.
   - Planning to use shadcn/ui as UI component library
     - gives basic UI components (so I don't have to re-implement them) (including graphs!)
     - supports light/dark mode theming